An electron that would have lost its electric charge

 © IN2P3 ©

 Like the electrons, neutrinos have two possible states of rotation (or spin) that are called left and right-handed helicity, when the axis of rotation is chosen parrallel to the direction of motion.
-But neutrinos interacts only through the weak forces, which distinguishes the two helicity states (a phenomenon that physicists call “parity violation“).
+But neutrinos interact only through the weak forces, which distinguishes the two helicity states (a phenomenon that physicists call “parity violation“).
 Only left-handed neutrinos are produced and observed.
 Right-handed neutrinos do not interact.

 Neutrinos interacting with matter only through these weak forces, their probability (called cross-section) to interact is extremely low.
 To give an idea of this smallness, in their experiment leading to the discovery of the neutrino in 1956, Reines and Cowan measured a cross section of 0,063 billionth of a billionth of barn.

 The barn is the unity used by physicists to measure cross-sections.
 For instance, the cross-section of a neutron capture by a uranium-238 nucleus is of the order of a few barns.
 The neutrino energies in radioactive decays are generally below 1 MeV.
 Even the cross section of a 1 MeV neutrino , well above these Reines and Cowan measured, remains extremely low.
-This explains why neutrinos coming from radioactive decay occuring in the sun are able to cross through the Earth.
+This explains why neutrinos coming from radioactive decay occurring in the sun are able to cross through the Earth.

 An extremely low interaction probability